apiculallc/dhtmon/README.md

 ### Deployment

-With use of Docker compose everything shall be straightforward:
+With use of [Docker Compose](https://docs.docker.com/compose/) everything shall be straightforward:

 ```bash
 docker-compose up -d
 ```

 That should create all the necessary pieces

+For step-by-step instructions please read below.

 #### Start Mosquitto

 Create a config file `mosquitto.conf` with the content: